Reds vs. Braves Player Props Betting Odds

-Ronald Acuna Jr. and Jonathan India are two of the top players with prop bets available when the Atlanta Braves and the Cincinnati Reds square off at Great American Ball Park on Friday (first pitch at 6:40 PM ET).
+Jonathan India and Ronald Acuna Jr. are among the players with prop bets available when the Cincinnati Reds and the Atlanta Braves square off at Great American Ball Park on Saturday (beginning at 4:10 PM ET).

 Bet on this matchup or its props with BetMGM!